On this page

 Symptoms of the disease vary depending on how the disease was contracted.
 Symptoms usually occur within 7 days of exposure, but usually between 2 to 5 days.
 The skin infection begins with itchy bumps that resemble insects bites.
 Skin bumps develop into painless black blisters.

-If the Bacillus anthracis spores are inhaled, the initial signs of disease are usually flu-like symptoms including fever, muscle pain, fatigue, cough and chest discomfort.
+If the Bacillus anthracis spores are inhaled, the initial signs of disease are usually flu-like symptoms including fever, sore throat, feeling unwell, body aches, fatigue, cough and chest discomfort.
 The symptoms may progress to severe breathing problems.

 In the case of intestinal anthrax symptoms usually begin a few days after ingestion of the contaminated meat.
 The symptoms include fever, chills, swelling of neck or neck glands, abdominal pain, fever, nausea, loss of appetite, vomiting and diarrhea.

 Confirmation of a anthrax diagnosis requires laboratory examinations which identify Bacillus anthracis in the blood, skin lesions or respiratory secretions.